jerrycp/send-outlook-agenda-daily/README.md

 # License

-This work is a combination of code from various source including some modification from myself.
+This work is a combination of code snippets from various source including some modification from myself.

 I am not a lawyer, I believe these mean the code shall not be used as part of a commercial product.